-Do you want everything you are told you “need”?
-Are you tempted that “more” will satisfy?
-If you’re not satisfied, then that’s a sign you’re pursing the wrong treasure.
+Do you want everything you are told you need?
+Are you tempted to agree that “more” will satisfy?
+If you’re not satisfied, it’s a sign you’re pursuing the wrong treasure.
 More of something that doesn’t satisfy is never going to be enough.
 It’s time to reevaluate.

 3. Your credit card balance is going up, not down.

-Try this simple equation: Always pay what you spent the previous month, plus one twelfth of the balance.
+Try this simple equation: Always pay what you spent the previous month, plus one-twelfth of the balance.
 It’s a great way to drive the balance down.
-If that sounds too hard a plan, then revisit #2.
+If that sounds too hard a plan, then revisit the second point above.

-4. You and your wife argue about money constantly.
+4. You and your family argue about money constantly.

-If money has become a relationship issue, then you must be running too close to the wire.
-Your marriage does not benefit from that level of stress.
-If there are any questions regarding expenditures, then see #1 above.
+If money has become a relationship issue, then you’re running too close to the wire.
+Marriages and relationships with your kids don’t benefit from that level of stress.
+If there are any questions regarding expenditures, then see the first point above.

 5. You “can’t afford” to give to your church or favorite charity.

 Many times, we plan to be generous “when the money is better.”
-The ability to give is more than a convenience—it’s critical for the balanced life.
-[Tweet This]
+The ability to give is more than a convenience—it’s critical for a balanced life.

-What other red flags can you identify?
-Share with the AllProDad community
+Sound off: What other red flags can you identify?